 The data is processed by the companies Netigo GmbH on the basis of a data processing agreement pursuant to Article 28 GDPR, in which we require the service provider to protect the data of our customers, and not to disclose this data to unauthorized third parties.
 The data is only processed in the EU and is not disclosed to third parties.
 The server log files are stored by the provider for 30 days before being deleted.

 How to contact us

 We will only use and store your data for the purpose of processing your request.
 We will pass on the information you enter to the relevant members of staff, who will process your request according to your requirements.
 We will only share your data with third parties if doing so is necessary in order to process your request.
-Our chat feature is provided using the web hosting services provided by netigo GmbH.
-We have concluded a data processing agreement with netigo in accordance with Article 28 GDPR, in which we require the service provider to protect our customers’ data, and not to disclose it to unauthorized third parties.
 The data is only processed in the EU and is not disclosed to third parties.